Codemon72/Spickzettel/_Terms.md

 #### RDBMS
 Relational Database Management System

+#### Runtime
+There are multiple uses for the word "runtime", and each one is slightly different.
+Here are some definitions:

+**At runtime**: Things that happen when the program executes are said to happen "at runtime".

+**Runtime system**: Think of this as the "behind-the-scenes" of a language.
+One might think that only VM and interpreted languages do things "behind-the-scenes", but this is not the case.
+For example: A C compiler adding instructions to create and manipulate the stack is an aspect of the C runtime system.

+**Runtime environment**: The environment in which a program runs, and interacts with by means of the runtime system.
+Java has a lot of things to interact with in its environment, and that's why people talk about the "Java Runtime Environment" all the time.
+However, contrary to what /u/lukasRS said, a C program also has a runtime environment, simply because it interacts with an OS.
+For example, if you query the state of a keyboard in C, your compiler will add instructions to perform a system call.

+**Runtime library**: A library which is used by the compiler to invoke interactions with the runtime environment.

 #### Server
 A **server is a computer, a device or a program** that is dedicated to managing network resources.
 They are called that because they “serve” another computer, device, or program called “client” to which they provide functionality.